eduardoscsouza/FaceMatch/README.md

 ### **5. Face Verification**
 With the feature vector extracted, a threshold applied to either the euclidian or cossine distance of 2 vectors should be enough to verify the individual.

+## **Initial Code and Results**
+As of the writting of this report, we have mostly focous on a code base for later use, and processing and organizing the dataset.
+The code is located on [src](), and the processed data on [data]() and on [Google Drive](https://drive.google.com/open?id=1hyYXqt3cPbxsjqjWoT4iSwf806Kri0ic).

+However we do have some initial results.